 Do you see Couples?

 At present, I only work with individuals.
-If we are working together in individual therapy we may have a friend, family member, spouse etc. join us from time to time to address specific concerns, ie: how they can help, provide information on what is going on, addressing a specific concern/conflict, but I do not currenly work with couples for couples/marriage counselling.
-We have another psychologist at BHAC, Dr. Elma Augustine, that provides these services or there are other providers in the community.
-We can also discuss the various options that are available if that would be helpful.
+If we are working together in individual therapy we may have a friend, family member, spouse etc. join us from time to time to address specific concerns, ie: how they can help, provide information on what is going on, addressing a specific concern/conflict, but I do not currently work with couples for couples/marriage counselling.
+There are several other therapists that provides these services in the community.
+We can discuss the various options that are available if that would be helpful.

 Do you work with friends or family members?

 As a professional, your safety and ability to receive the best services is my top priority.
 For this reason, I do not work with close friends or family members.
 It is important that you can share openly with your therapist and that your therapist can provide genuine and objective feedback to help you make the right decision/move for you.
-If you feel that I am too close or if I feel that I am too close or involved in your current situaiton then it will likely be better for you to work with someone else.
+If you feel that I am too close or involved in your current situation then it will likely be better for you to work with someone else.
 If you are unsure, then give me a call or an email and we can decide together if we can work together or we can discuss who else may be available that could be more help.

 How do I pay?
 Do you take insurance?

-BHAC accepts cash, checks and most major credit cards.
-We do accept insurance but you must pay up front for the first session.
+OnCourse Cayman accepts cash, checks and most major credit cards.
+We accept CINICO insurance with HSA referral.
+We do accept other insurance companies, but you must pay up front for the first session.
 Insurance companies, and even the plans within the same insurance company, differ in their coverage of outpatient mental health.
 If you would like to see if your insurance company will provide coverage please get in touch with them to see what your allowance may be for working with a psychologist.
-If you have questions about this, please feel free to contact our administrative staff at 746-0066 or firstname.lastname@example.org.
+If you have questions about this, please feel free to contact our office manager Ms. Angela Francis at 745-6463 or [email protected]

 How safe is your private information?